tim-minter/wordpress-on-ibm-cloud/README.md

 Note: All possible settings are described here https://github.com/bitnami/charts/blob/master/bitnami/wordpress/values.yaml

 Note: Stuffed up your installation and can't log on etc?
-Just issue ```helm uninstall wordpress```, delete the Persistant Volume Claim for the mariadb and then issue the comand above again.... that's it!
+Just issue ```helm uninstall wordpress```, delete the Persistent Volume Claim for the mariadb and then issue the command above again.... that's it!

 15. The cert-manager will go off to the Let's Encrypt service and generate SSL certificates for you and then manage them for you!
 If your DNS update hasn't taken effect yet, cert-manager can't go and make that request and you'll see an extra pod running in your Kubernetes dashboard until it can go and do this.